Martini-Force-Field-Initiative/MartiniGlass/docs/source/index.rst

 and show continuous molecules, rather than leaving users to render complex systems are a series of overlapping spheres to try to render a similar effect.
-Furthermore, MartiniGlass helps users visualise additional aspects of their systems that are common in Martini models, such as elastic network bonds that are necessary for retaining secondary and tertiary structure at coarse grained resolution.
+Furthermore, MartiniGlass helps users visualise additional aspects of their systems that are common in Martini models, such as elastic network bonds necessary for retaining secondary and tertiary structure at coarse grained resolution.

 The :doc:`usage` section provides basic information about the package.
-There are details about how to :ref:`installation` the project, and a basic example of how to get started with MartiniGlass.
+There are details about how to :ref:`install` MartiniGlass, and a basic example of how to get started.

 .. note::